 I lay as still as possible taking in the sky, for there was no promise that the next night would be so clear.
-After a while I realized that the beginning of moonrise was coming, and I leapt to my feet and rushed down the ladder.
+After a while, I realized that the beginning of the moonrise was coming, and I leaped to my feet and rushed down the ladder.

 “Have you ever seen the Southern Cross?”

 “There.”
 I pointed.
 Four clear, perfect points, the Southern Cross hung in the night sky like a beacon.